Ledchig/ledchig/README.md

 <h1>
-  Hi there
+  Hi!
   <img alt='Hi' src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/>
 </h1>
 <p>
   My name is Nikolay, I am Frontend-developer and computer science student.
-I like Tailwind and Vue.
+I have experience with nextjs, but I would be interested in working with Vue or Angular.
+I prefer Tailwind.
+I'm currently learning databases and NodeJS.
 </p>
 <p>
   I am open to work remotely or Yekaterinburg